My school was very rigorous, so should my grades be worth more?

 What are students who are accepted to the program like academically?

 Applicants are very competitive and have excelled in their undergraduate and prerequisite coursework.
 Our required minimum cumulative and science prerequisite GPA is 3.4 for Early Decision Candidates, and 3.2 for Regular Decision Candidates.
-However, the combined average GPAs for the classes of 2014 -2016 were a 3.83 cumulative GPA and a 3.8 science prerequisite GPA.
-The combined average GRE score for the classes of 2014-2016 was 313.
+However, the average GPAs and GRE scores are much higher.
+You can view the most recent averages here.

 What GPA is required to apply for entry into the DPT program?

 Our required minimum cumulative and science prerequisite GPA is 3.4 for Early Decision Candidates, and 3.2 for Regular Decision Candidates.
-However, the combined average GPAs for the classes of 2014 -2016 were a 3.83 cumulative GPA and a 3.8 science prerequisite GPA.
+However, the average GPAs and GRE scores are much higher.
+You can view the most recent averages here.

 I didn't do well early in my scholastic career.
 Will that count against me?

 It depends on what coursework was completed in your early career.
 We consider your cumulative undergraduate GPA.
 If any of your courses are pulling your cumulative GPA or science GPA below competitive levels, it may be necessary to repeat courses you received low grades in to raise these GPAs.
-While the minimum required cumulative and science prerequisite GPAs are 3.4 for Early Decision and 3.2 for Regular Decision, the combined average GPAs for the classes of 2013 -2016 were a 3.77 cumulative GPA and a 3.73 science prerequisite GPA.
+While the minimum required cumulative and science prerequisite GPAs are 3.4 for Early Decision and 3.2 for Regular Decision, the average GPAs and GRE scores are much higher.
+You can view the most recent averages here.

 Can I retake a course and change my GPA?